GoogleCloudPlatform/accelerated-platforms/use-cases/rag-on-gke/README.md

 #### Import Product Catalog to the alloyDB instance

+TODO: Convert this paragraph to a python code running in GKE

 Database is ready to import the dataset.You can follow the [Import CSV to alloyDB ](https://cloud.google.com/alloydb/docs/connect-psql) instructions.

 The default terraform configuration creates VPC network name ```simple-adb```